 The average investor earns 3-4% dividend yields, plus 4-6% annual appreciation on typical properties.

 As you consider investing your hard-earned money in one or more of these real estate opportunities?

 Here are a few common questions that can help you decide which is best for you.

 Do Real Estate Apps for Investing Really Work?

 Yes, but like any investment, crowdfunded real estate apps have their pros and cons.
 There are always risks with investment opportunities, and you should always try to diversify your portfolio.
 Investing apps can help make investing easier by lowering the barrier to entry and giving you access to more opportunities than you'd have on your own.

 There's no guarantee you'll make money with a real estate investing app.
 Just because an investment has been reviewed by the Securities and Exchange Commission doesn’t mean it will earn a positive return.
 But it does help prevent fraud, and the real estate apps outlined above have established a good reputation in the industry.

 What Is Good ROI?

-A good ROI is subjective.
-A 5% ROI might seem perfect for one person, while another might prefer 8-10%.
-Because real estate values and prices fluctuate so much, ROIs often change too.
-The right ROI for you should be the one you're most comfortable with, and that exceeds the ROI you could earn with other investments.
+A 5% return on a stable short-term investment, might seem perfect for one person, while another might prefer an 8-10% return with higher risk and a longer time commitment.
+As real estate values and prices fluctuate, so do returns on real estate investments.
+The right ROI for you should be the one you're most comfortable with, and that exceeds the ROI you could earn with other comparable investments.